ethicalabs-ai/BlossomTuneLLM-MLX/README.md

 ## Getting Started

-BlossomTuneMLX-LM is designed to run natively on macOS without requiring Docker or other containerization tools.
+BlossomTuneLLM-MLX is designed to run natively on macOS without requiring Docker or other containerization tools.

 ### Prerequisites